sourcesoft/geneticjs/README.md

 This small app is a fast short notice of college final project and is not even complete yet.
+This was not an attemp to write the best functional-testable code, but experimenting Genetic Algorithm.

 # geneticjs
 Coloring Graphs using Genetic Algorithm built on top of [Meteor framework](http://meteor.com)